bilgino/angularforddd/README.md

 };
 ```

-The data mapper will be used in the repository to elaborate the right domain model schema.
+The data mapper is associated with the repository to elaborate the appropriate domain model schema.

-**» Translator pattern (Mapping VM to DM and vice versa)**<br/>
+**» Translator pattern (Mapping VM to DM and vice versa, XMapper.toX)**<br/>

 @TODO [text]
 @TODO [image]